AmberGraph41161/SFMLflappybird/README.md

 ### Resources

+ART

-all of the art I drew by hand in aseprite
+> all art done by me, drawn by hand in aseprite

+SOUNDS/SFX

-all sound effects were done by me in SFXR
+> all sfx done by me in SFXR

 ### Controls
 | keyboard button | action |